 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard 30-yard bin.
-For these jobs, we route a reinforced low-wall container with a heavier floor plate: we cap the fill volume well below the visual rim to ensure legal axle weight.
-We use a lowboy for these dense hauls, keeping the site safe.
-Our general construction debris service handles mixed loads, while we set specific steel units for roof tear-offs.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard bin that was not built for the load.
+For these jobs, we route a reinforced 30-yard container with thicker sides and a heavier floor plate: we cap the fill volume below the visual rim so the axle weight stays legal.
+We set these via lowboy trailer.
+Our general construction debris service handles mixed loads when your low-wall container reaches capacity.

 Same-day Pickup for Fast Roof Project Turnover